kexiZeroing/FE-Learning-notes/knowledge/javascript/promise, async-await.md

 // ]
 ```

+`Promise.any()` method (ES2021 feature) runs promises in parallel and resolves to the value of the first successfully resolved promise.
+Even if some promises get rejected, these rejections are ignored.
+However, if all promises in the input array are rejected or if the input array is empty, then `Promise.any()` rejects with an aggregate error containing all the rejection reasons of the input promises.

 ## async & await
 Async functions can contain zero or more `await expressions`.
 Await expressions suspend progress through an async function, yielding control and subsequently resuming progress only when an awaited promise-based asynchronous operation is either fulfilled or rejected. **The resolved value of the promise is treated as the return value of the await expression**.